syn-net/recoll-webui-new/README.rst

     -h, --help            show this help message and exit -a ADDR, --addr ADDR  address to bind to [127.0.0.1] -p PORT, --port PORT  port to listen on [8080]
+    -c CONFDIR, --config CONFDIR Recoll configuration directory to use

 The standalone application can be configured to run automatically using systemd.
-See the file README.systemd.
+See the file `README-systemd.rst <README-systemd.rst>`_.

+Environment variables:

+- `RECOLL_CONFDIR` the recoll configuration directory.
+This is overriden by a -c option.
+- `RECOLL_EXTRACONFDIRS` a space-separated list of external indexes to query in addition to the main one.

 Run as WSGI/CGI
 ---------------